Twin Cities School of Dance and Ballet is proud to showcase a professional and talented group of instructors.

 After graduation, she began teaching in her hometown of Bourbonnais, Illinois at the Paula Aubry School of Dance and was appointed artistic director of the Jr. Kankakee Kompany.
 In 2007, Alicia re-located to Chicago, Illinois where she continued her teaching career at ARCC Ballet and Dance.

 Alicia has performed professionally with Mordine & Company Dance Theater, Thread Meddle Outfit, as well as Chicago Dance Crash.
 She has also performed in a variety of dance festivals including the Other Dance Festival, Dance/USA, and the St. Louis Dance Festival.
 Alicia moved to Bloomington in August of 2009 where she currently teaches at Twin Cities School of Dance.
 Alicia is also the co-director of the Prairieland Movement Project.

-Tracie teaches Zumba® Fitness at Twin Cities School of Dance twice a week.
+Tracie teaches Zumba® Fitness, Strong by Zumba® and Strong 30TM at Twin Cities School of Dance.

 Byron teaches hip hop to boys and girls from ages 7+.
 He has alot of experience teaching and is a choreographer for many different local schools.
 He had taught at our school for several years and then moved to Virginia.
 He has come back to the Twin Cities Area this school year and we are excited to have Byron back teaching.
 He is a lead developer of Stage 32.